GaetanoDibenedetto/healthrecsys24/README.md

 ## Reproducibility of Paper Results
 The dataset with our best checkpoint can be downloaded from the following link: [CLICK HERE](https://zenodo.org/records/11075018).

-The 3 folders must be inserted in a root folder of the project, after of the git clone of this repository, named `archives_data`, as in the tree structure following below:
+The folders must be inserted in a root folder of the project, after of the git clone of this repository, named `archives_data`, as in the tree structure following below:
 ```
 archives_data
+│
+├───frames
 │
 ├───keypoints
 │       ap_1_250.jpg.npy
 │		...